core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 ## Connection Health {#ws-liveliness}

-As with CoAP over TCP, the client can test the health of the CoAP over WebSocket connection by sending a CoAP Ping Signaling message ({{sec-ping}}).
+As with CoAP over TCP, a CoAP client can test the health of the CoAP over WebSocket connection by sending a CoAP Ping Signaling message ({{sec-ping}}).
 WebSocket Ping and unsolicited Pong frames (Section 5.5 of {{RFC6455}}) SHOULD NOT be used to ensure that redundant maintenance traffic is not transmitted.